Censorship in China: Cultural

 China has historically sought to use censorship to protect the country's culture.
 During the Cultural Revolution of the 1970s, foreign literature and art forms, religious works and symbols, and even artifacts of ancient Chinese culture were deemed "reactionary" elements of the Four Olds, which became targets for destruction by Red Guards.

 The foreign TV shows and films on internet also become the target of censorship.
 In July 2017, Bilibili, one of the most popular video sites in China, removed most of American & British TV shows, and all foreign categories like "American drama" to comply with regulations.

 In order to limit outside influence on Chinese society, authorities began to restrict the publishing of children's books written by foreign authors in China from early 2017, reducing the number of these kind of books from thousands to hundreds a year.

 Male actor's earrings and ponytails have been blurred due to the perception that they are rebellious and countercultural.

 Doping scandals involving Chinese athletes in international sports are widely censored.

-In September 2023, an amendment to the Public Security Administration Law was proposed before the National People's Congress that would criminalize comments, clothing, or symbols that hurt the feelings of the Chinese people.
+In September 2023, an amendment to the Law on Penalties for Administration of Public Security was proposed before the National People's Congress that would criminalize comments, clothing, or symbols that hurt the feelings of the Chinese people.
 After public backlash, the amendment was narrowed down to prohibit clothes that "glorify wars of aggression or aggressive acts"; the amendment took effect in June 2025.

+In July 2026, Chinese comedian Guo Degang was investigated after changing the lyrics of the patriotic song "Playing My Beloved Pipa" during a performance in Wuhan.
+The improvised lyrics led to complaint and the authorities investigated whether the performance breached rules requiring performers to have their material approved in advance.